-Parental requests, etc.
+• Parental requests, etc.

 It should be clearly understood that the rules on subject access are not the sole basis on which information requests are handled.
-Parents may not have a statutory right to information, but they and others will often have a legitimate interest or expectation in receiving certain information about pupils without their consent.
-The School may consider there are lawful grounds for sharing with or without reference to that pupil.
+Parents will have a legitimate interest or expectation in receiving certain information about their children.